minoplhy/hugo-owu-se/content/blog/2025-01-11-wtf-accept-ra.md

 Hello internet,

 I decided to write this as a first blog of 2025(HNY🎉) because i spent last fucking week, figuring out what happens with IPv6 on one of my VPS.
-I don't know if i should call this an **edge**-case or not, because i never have problems like this with any one of vps before, I'll tell you more...
+I don't know if i should call this an **edge**-case or not, because i never have problems like this with any of my vps before, I'll tell you more...

 **TLDR; FUCK YOU accept_ra!**